jimrothstein/docs/medical/2018_2019/2019_medical_dds_notes.md

 	mention: no diagnosis, 4 1/2 years, think doctors have not seen this and GUESSING.
 Promised to reopen case.
 Good.
 Also, didn't see any refer to Mayo (or not the person who would see - not sure).
-More discussion about whether or not I missed 2 phone calls from dr. miyake (explained they were not scheduled, he appeared to just call following email back & forth).
+More discussion about whether or not I missed 2 phone calls from Dr. Miyake (explained they were not scheduled, he appeared to just call following email back & forth).
-	Also, dr miyake willing to ans question in is office; appreciate that;
+	Also, Dr. Miyake willing to ans question in is office; appreciate that;
 	tired of the BS though (he once described case as "unique", stopped listening after that.)

 -	No faith Kaiser can regulate itself.
 Dept heads didn't notice 4 1/2 and NO diagnosis??

 -	Will send letter OHP.
-Someone somwhere must be willing to pay attentiln.
+Someone somewhere must be willing to pay attention.

 -	Litholink: correspondence with  researcher Dr. Aisplin, checking my results, he sits on top of vast urine database and numberous publications.